aws-samples/streaming-analytics-workshop/workshop/content/beam-on-kda/create-infrastructure/create-firehose.en.md

 1. Select *Enabled* under **Data transformation**

-1. Select the Lambda function that contains `EnrichEventLambda`
+1. In the dropdown for **Lambda function**, select the Lambda function whose name contains `EnrichEventsLambda`

 1. Leave the **Record Format Conversion** as **Disabled**